anushkadas-coder/anushkadas-coder/README.md

   <a href="https://www.hackerrank.com/profile/anushkadas05das"><img src="https://img.shields.io/badge/HackerRank-2EC866.svg?style=flat-square&logo=hackerrank&logoColor=white" alt="HackerRank"/></a>
 </p>

-I'm an IT undergrad student from Kolkata, India and a member of **Google's Women Techmakers** since 2025 and **IEEE Robotics and Automation Technical Committee on Machine Learning for Automation**.
-I'm an aspiring **ML/DL Engineer** with strong research interests in Artificial Intelligence and Machine Learning, exploring how intelligent systems can be applied to real-world challenges.
-Alongside my passion for AIML, I have hands-on experience in Web Development and enjoy problem-solving through Data Structures and Algorithms.
+I'm an IT undergrad and aspiring **ML/DL Engineer** from Kolkata, India.
+With a strong focus on Artificial Intelligence and Machine Learning, I build intelligent systems and full-stack AI applications to solve real-world challenges.
+I am also an active member of **Google's Women Techmakers** and the **IEEE Robotics and Automation Technical Committee on Machine Learning for Automation**.

 <br />